pngme/sample-android-app-react-native/README.md

   companyName: string;
 }
 ```
-The `go` method is an _async_ function that takes required string parameters.
+The `go` method is an _async_ function that takes eight required parameters.
 The `go` method is the main entrypoint method for invoking the PngmeSdk.
 The `go` method is idempotent, and can be invoked multiple times.

-TODO: document definition of the returned Promise<String> from go()

 The `go` method performs three tasks.
-1. register a `user` in pngme's system using an Android Onetime Worker
+1. register a `user` in Pngme's system using an Android Onetime Worker
-2. show a dialog flow in the current Activity to request SMS permissions from the user --
+2. show a [Permission Dialog Flow](.docs/permission_flow.gif) in the current Activity to request SMS permissions from the user --
    this _runs the first time, and only the first time_, that `go` is invoked
-3. send USSD SMS messages from the user's phone to pngme's system using an Android Periodic Worker
+3. check for new SMS messages and send them to Pngme's system every 30 minutes using an Android Periodic Worker

 | var name | description |
 | -------- | ----------- |